sydasif/python-book/docs/source/01_introduction/01_intro.md

-# Python for Automation
+# Python and Automation

 Python language was developed by Guido van Rossum.
-Python has become a scripting language choice for network engineering to automate their tasks.
+Python has become a scripting language choice for network engineers to automate their tasks.
 Python is an easy-to-learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.

 Python’s neat syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and application development in many areas on most platforms.

 ## Why learn Programming?